Roger Mirams: Biography

 Mirams was born in the New Zealand city of Christchurch, New Zealand where he made his first film aged 13, When the Gangsters Came to Christchurch.
 It screened at a local cinema in 1931.

 Mirams joined the New Zealand Army at the outbreak of World War II, working as a war correspondent and cameraman throughout the duration of the war, which saw him travel with the New Zealand Division throughout Italy and the Middle East.
 Following the end of the war, he travelled to Japan where he filmed a documentary about the war crimes trials that were held there.
 He then joined the New Zealand National Film Unit as a director and cameraman and later became the Movietone News representative for New Zealand.

 In 1948 in New Zealand he formed Pacific Films with former ex-National Film Unit staffer Alun Falconer.
 With John O'Shea (director), who would later become a partner in the company, he co-directed relationship drama Broken Barrier – the first fictional feature film to be produced in New Zealand since 1940.

 In 1956 Mirams founded an Australian branch of Pacific Films.
 He was involved in film production in Australia with James Stewart and fellow New Zealander Jim Davies.
 In 1966 he founded a new production company, Roger Mirams Productions.
 In 1977 he joined the Grundy Organisation.

 Mirams had moved to Australia in 1956 to work on coverage of the 1956 Melbourne Olympic Games.
 He intended to work in any capacity that he could, but was lucky to secure exclusive film rights.
 As official Olympic cameraman, much of the filming of the games was his work.
 He decided to settle in Australia following the Olympics, and spent much of the rest of his career working in Sydney.

 The first production by Pacific Films in Australia was a WWII docudrama telling the story of the men who worked as Coastwatchers during World War II.
 This is sometimes given as one of his inspirations for his later success, Spyforce.
 He then began to work on a series of children's television shows such as The Terrific Adventures of the Terrible Ten (1959), The Magic Boomerang (1965) and Funny Things Happen Down Under (1965) starring a young Olivia Newton-John.
-In 1966 Roger Mirams Productions created the successful effort The Adventures Of The Seaspray (1967), followed by Woobinda, Animal Doctor (1969).
+In 1966 Roger Mirams Productions created the successful effort Adventures of the Seaspray (1967), followed by Woobinda, Animal Doctor (1969).

 After several years working on children's productions, Mirams decided to return to a more adult genre, and one he knew personally.
 Taking inspiration from his earlier work The Coastwatchers (1959), he began work on a WWII espionage drama with the working title Spycatchers.
 Paramount Pictures liked the idea, and offered to fund the project.
 In 1971, he began working on Spyforce with Ron McLean, and the series was a hit.
 A second series was produced in 1972.